Squad No. 7Follow Me on Twitter

 |Nickname(s)||Bilbo, Billo, The Bilbo||Bat||Right-hand|

 Kent Cricket Academy graduate Sam Billings became first-choice wicketkeeper in 2014 ahead of England Ashes winner and Kent hero, Geraint Jones.
-He ended the season as Player of the Year at the Spitfire Cricket Awards and earned a call-up to the England Performance Programme.
+He ended the season as Player of the Year at the Spitfire Kent Cricket Awards, and earned a call-up to the England Performance Programme.

 Sam rediscovered his batting form with a series of scintillating knocks in the Royal London One-Day Cup including 64 off 54 v Durham 135 off 58 balls at Somerset, 87 off 42 at Surrey, 51 not out off 39 balls v Sussex, 61 off 42 v Gloucestershire.
 He blossomed in the 50-over format and was instrumental in the club’s run to the semi-finals.

-Billings made an early impression on Kent followers in 2012 with a glittering 143 against Derbyshire at The Spitfire Ground, St Lawrence – breaking the record for the highest one-day score by a Kent player at Canterbury.
+Billings made an early impression on Kent followers in 2012 with a glittering 143 against Derbyshire at The Spitfire Ground, St Lawrence – breaking the then record for highest one-day score by a Kent player at Canterbury.

 In 2015, following an impressive tour with England Lions, he made his senior international debut with some cameos in the one-day international series win against New Zealand.
 He kept his place in the squad for the limited-overs series against Australia and on the winter tour to play Pakistan in the UAE.

-A match winning half-century against Pakistan helped clinch the T20 series before a series of good knocks for the Lions bolstered his reputation in the shorter formats either side of the New Year.
+A match winning half-century against Pakistan helped clinch the IT20 series before a series of good knocks for the Lions bolstered his reputation in the shorter formats either side of the New Year.